kubeshop/botkube-docs/docs/configuration/source/kubernetes.md

 # You can enable or disable filters with `@Botkube filters` commands.
 filters:
   kubernetes:
-    # If true, enables support for `botkube.io/disable` and `botkube.io/channel` resource annotations.
+    # If true, enables support for `botkube.io/disable` resource annotations.
     objectAnnotationChecker: true
     # If true, filters out Node-related events that are not important.
     nodeEventsChecker: true